A detailed analysis of the brachistochrone problem: Lagrangians of class

 and it follows that there is a constant $c$ such that

 The equation we have just found is called the Beltrami equation.\\

-If a function $\gamma$ satisfies the equation $(2)$, it is not necessarily a stationary function; however, if $\gamma '$ does not vanish on an interval, then the Euler-Lagrange equation is satisfied on the interval.
+{\bf Remark.} A function $\gamma$ satisfying the equation $(2)$ is not necessarily a stationary function; however, if $\gamma '$ does not vanish on an interval, then the Euler-Lagrange equation is satisfied on the interval.
 Here is a proof.
 Suppose that $\gamma '\neq 0$ on an interval $I$ and that $\gamma$ satisfies the equation $(2)$.
 First, we have

-and, from equation $(2)$,
+and from equation $(2)$

 Therefore

 As $\gamma '(t)\neq 0$, we have